Tyler Heineman: San Francisco Giants

 On January 6, 2020, Heineman signed a minor league contract with the San Francisco Giants that included an invitation to spring training.
 On July 23, his contract was selected to the major league roster.
 In 15 games for the Giants, Heineman batted .190/.292/.214 with 8 hits over 42 trips to the plate.
 He was outrighted off of the 40-man roster on November 1, and became a free agent the following day.

 St. Louis Cardinals

 On November 13, 2020, Heineman signed a minor league contract with the St. Louis Cardinals.

 On July 1, 2021, after hitting .254 in only 77 plate appearances with the Triple-A Memphis Redbirds, Heineman was released by the Cardinals.

 Philadelphia Phillies

 On July 3, 2021, Heineman signed a minor league deal with the Philadelphia Phillies organization.
 Heineman played in 20 games for the Triple-A Lehigh Valley IronPigs, hitting .274 with 6 RBIs.
 He became a free agent following the season.

 Toronto Blue Jays

 On March 12, 2022, Heineman signed a minor league contract with the Toronto Blue Jays.
 He was selected to the active roster on April 11.
+Heineman played in 10 games for Toronto, going 4-for-15 (.267) with one RBI.